intel/neural-compressor/docs/tuning_strategies.md

 ```

 The `next_tune_cfg` function is used to yield the next tune configuration according to some algorithm or strategy. `TuneStrategy` base class will traverse
- all the tuning space till a quantization configuration meets pre-defined accuray criterion.
+ all the tuning space till a quantization configuration meets pre-defined accuracy criterion.

 If the traverse behavior of `TuneStrategy` base class does not meet new strategy requirement, it could re-implement `traverse` function with self own logic.
 An example like this is under [TPE Strategy](../lpot/strategy/tpe.py).